-Recently in our workshop we faced an issue with switching between two DB2 sub systems.
-Our data resides in Legacy DB2 sub-system and New DB2 Sub-system. whenever old account comes it should point to Legacy DB2, when new account comes it should point to New DB2 sub system.
+Recently in our workshop, we faced an issue with switching between two DB2 subsystems.
+Our data resides in the Legacy DB2 sub-system and New DB2 Sub-system. whenever an old account comes it should point to Legacy DB2, when a new account comes it should point to the New DB2 subsystem.

 Initially we struggled a lot to understand how this concept works.

 Finally we came to know that Plan is fixed and we can switch between collections.
 Let us see digramatically, how it works.
 A PLAN can have multiple collections.
 The collections can be a remote are local.

 One important point is there are two ways, we can access remote tables: